-City of Tulsa Department of Streets and Stormwater will determine eligibility for removal consideration by these factors:
+City of Tulsa Public Works Department will determine eligibility for removal consideration by these factors:

 a.
 A request for removal of the subject speed humps must not have been denied within the past three (3) years.

 - b.
 The same residences included in the petition area for the original Traffic Calming Plan for installation must be included in the petition area for the removal of the speed humps. - c.
 The speed humps must have been in place for at least one year or at least one year has elapsed since any previous speed hump removal occurred.